11.1. Choosing Scale to Reveal Structure

 px.histogram(sfh, x='price', nbins=100,

-While this plot accurately displays the data, most of the data are crammed into the left side of the plot.
+While this plot accurately displays the data, most of the visible bins are crammed into the left side of the plot.
 This makes it hard to understand the distribution of prices.

-Through data visualization, we want to reveal important features of the data like the shape of a distribution and the relationship between two or more features.
-As this example shows, after we produce an initial plot there are still other aspects we need to consider.
-In this section, we cover principles of scale which help us decide how to adjust the axis limits, place tick marks, and apply transformations.
-We begin by examining when and how we might adjust a plot to reduce empty space; in other words we try to fill the data region of our plot with data.
+Through data visualization, we want to reveal important features of the data, like the shape of a distribution and the relationship between two or more features.
+As this example shows, after we produce an initial plot, there are still other aspects we need to consider.
+In this section, we cover principles of scale that help us decide how to adjust the axis limits, place tick marks, and apply transformations.
+We begin by examining when and how we might adjust a plot to reduce empty space; in other words, we try to fill the data region of our plot with data.

 As we can see from the histogram of sale prices, it’s hard to read a distribution when most of the data appear in a small portion of the plotting region.
-When this happens, important features of the data can be obscured like multiple modes and skewness.
+When this happens, important features of the data, like multiple modes and skewness can be obscured.
 A similar issue happens for scatter plots.
-When all the points are bunched together in the corner of a scatter plot, it’s hard to shape, such as the form of nonlinearity.
+When all the points are bunched together in the corner of a scatter plot, it’s hard to see the shape of the distribution and therefore glean any insights the shape would impart.

-Let’s use the first idea to improve the histogram of sale prices.
-In the side-by-side plots below, we clip the data by changing the limits of the x-axis.
-On the left, we’ve excluded houses that cost over \(\$2,000,000\).
+Let’s use this idea to improve the histogram of sale prices.
+In the side-by-side plots that follow, we clip the data by changing the limits of the x-axis.
+On the left, we’ve excluded houses that cost over $2 million.
 The shape of the distribution for the bulk of the houses is much clearer in this plot.
 For instance, we can more easily observe the skewness and a smaller secondary mode.
-On the right, we separately show detail in the long right tail of the distribution.
+On the right, we separately show detail in the long right tail of the distribution:

 right_hist = px.histogram(sfh, x='price')